 When you're able to answer these 3 questions because you have a written plan in place, you're no longer flying by the seat of your pants financially, and the result is that you start to gain control of your situation.

-A written budget paints a picture that allows you to see what's happening so you can control the flow of each dollar to where you want it to go.
-Budgeting also serves to ensure that you don't spend more than you make, because when you have a plan, you can make sure that what goes out is equal to what's coming in.
+A written budget paints a picture that helps you see what's happening with your money.
+You can control the flow of each dollar, telling it where you want it to go.
+Budgeting also ensures that you don't spend more than you make.
+Because when you have a plan, you can make sure that what goes out is equal to what's coming in.

-So How Do You Get Started on a Budget?
+So How Do You Get Started Doing a Budget?

 The first thing I recommend is that you write down every single purchase you make for the next 30 days.
 If your married, have your spouse do it too (Hopefully he/she is on board with getting out of debt).

-You can use a little pocket notebook or even a note taking app in your smartphone.
+You can use a little pocket notebook, or the note taking app in your smartphone.

-At the end of the month you'll have a snapshot of how you spend your money and you'll also have developed a little discipline because you were diligent about paying attention and writing everything down, every time you made a purchase.
+At the end of the month you'll have a snapshot of how you spend your money.
+You will also have developed a little discipline because you were diligent about paying attention and writing everything down.

 Discipline is the Key to Getting Out of Debt